indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Creating a Kitchen

+The kitchen is the structure you create on the client side before you cook your server.

 ## ~/.chef

 This is the default location where Chef / Knife (?) looks for machine specific settings.
 This folder is not on the server, as I initially imagined.
 This is my knife.rb configuration file.